 Makaibari First Flush 2017 SFTGFOP1 SPL is the premium selection of the first spring picking 2017 at Makaibari Tea Estate in Darjeeling, India.
 Just like the estate’s “Autumnal”, the Makaibari First Flush stands out with full body and producing a round and soft mouthfeel.
 At this, bitterness and astringency start unfolding beyond infusions periods of 5 minutes only.
 Up to that point, the earthy notes of the Makaibari First Flush, pervaded by sunny-floral sweetness, unfold without even a hint of a downside.
-Just like with other Makaibari teas, it is as if one could virtually taste the estate’s environment-friendly, biodynamic-organic cultivation practice.
+Just like with other Makaibari teas, it is as if one could virtually taste the estate’s environment-friendly, biodynamic-health and environment-friendly cultivation practice.

 Makaibari Tea Estate – The Tea Garden

 Makaibari Tea Garden, from where our Makaibari Autmn Vintage Black Tea comes, is located in the northeast Indian highland of Darjeeling.
 In operation since 1859, it belongs to the oldest tea estates of Darjeeling.
 Translated, “Makaibari” means as much as “corn field”, a symbol for fertility and life itself.